Prag8855/aab/content/guides/find-a-job-in-berlin.md

 ## Step 5: Get a residence permit

 If you need a [residence permit](/glossary/Aufenthaltstitel) to work in Germany, you must apply for it.
-You must have a job offer *before* you apply for the residence permit.
+You must have a job offer *before* you apply for a residence permit.

 **[Do you need a residence permit? ➞](/guides/residence-permit)**

+It can take [a few months](/tools/residence-permit-feedback) to get a residence permit.
+You can't start working before you get your residence permit.
 Your employer can hire a [relocation consultant](/guides/relocation-agency-in-berlin) to help you.
 It makes everything easier.

 **[How to get a work visa ➞](/guides/work-visa)**